 A nominee will be elected if the nominee receives a plurality of the votes cast by the shares entitled to vote in the election, provided that a quorum is present at the Annual Meeting.
 A duly executed proxy will be voted FOR the election of the nominees named below, unless authority to vote for a director is withheld or a proxy of a broker or other nominee is expressly not voted on this item (a "broker non-vote").
-Beginning this year, banks and brokers acting as nominees are not permitted to vote proxies for the election of directors without express voting instructions from the beneficial owner of the shares.
-As such, it is particularly important that you provide voting instructions this year.
+Banks and brokers acting as nominees are not permitted to vote proxies for the election of directors without express voting instructions from the beneficial owner of the shares.
 Votes that are withheld and broker non-votes will have no effect on the outcome of the election of directors.

-If for some unforeseen reason a nominee should become unavailable for election, the number of directors constituting the Board may be reduced prior to the Annual Meeting or the proxy may be voted for the election of such substitute nominee as may be designated by the Board.
+If for some unforeseen reason a nominee should become unavailable for election, the proxy may be voted for the election of such substitute nominee as may be designated by the Board.

-The following table sets forth information with respect to each person nominated for election as a director, including their current principal occupation or employment and ages as of February 28, 2010:
+The following table sets forth information with respect to each person nominated for election as a director, including their current principal occupation or employment and ages as of March 31, 2011:

-Name Thomas J. Carley Principal Occupation Co-founder, Portal Capital, an investment management company Age 51 Director Since 2000 James B. Hicks, Ph.D.
-Research Professor, Cold Spring Harbor Laboratory, a nonprofit research institution in New York 63 2001 Roger L. Johnson Founder and Managing Partner of Summa Global Advisors, LLC, an investment advisory firm 66 2006 Jon L. Justesen Co-owner and Chief Executive Officer of Justesen Ranches located in eastern Oregon 58 2004 Anthony Meeker Retired Managing Director of Victory Capital Management, Inc., Cleveland, Ohio, an investment management firm 70 1993 William W. Sherertz President and Chief Executive Officer of the Company 64 1980
+Name Principal Occupation Age Director Since Thomas J. Carley Co-founder, Portal Capital, an investment management company 52 2000 Michael L. Elich President and Chief Executive Officer of the Company 46 2011 James B. Hicks, Ph.D.
+Research Professor, Cold Spring Harbor Laboratory, a nonprofit research institution in New York 64 2001 Roger L. Johnson Founder and Managing Partner of Summa Global Advisors, LLC, an investment advisory firm 67 2006 Jon L. Justesen Co-owner and Chief Executive Officer of Justesen Ranches located in eastern Oregon 59 2004 Anthony Meeker Retired Managing Director of Victory Capital Management, Inc., Cleveland, Ohio, an investment management firm 71 1993

 As discussed below under "Meetings and Committees of the Board of Directors-Nominating Committee," the Nominating Committee evaluates the Board's membership from time to time in determining whether to recommend that existing directors be nominated for re-election.
 In this regard, the Nominating Committee considers whether the professional and educational background, business experience and expertise represented on the Board as a whole enables it to satisfy its oversight responsibilities in an effective manner.
-The experience, qualifications, attributes and skills of each nominee that led the Nominating Committee to conclude that the individual should serve as a director of the Company, including his business experience during the past five years, are described below: